Yousefx10/HTML-App-Inventor/project/notes.md

 - [add new action] Changing The Background color via workspace.

 - Having The Ability To Change kit's order and arranging them.
+[DONE]

 - Adding The Ability To Drag And Drop From Toolkit box into live view box.[DONE]
 </details>